-Protected blocks in the RAM of the CPU may be substituted at any time by blocks with the same name.
-This change remains up to next overall reset.
+- Protection behavior Protected blocks are overwritten by a new protect.wld.
+Using a PG 3. persons may access protected blocks but only the block header is transferred to the PG.
+The block code that is to be protected remains in the CPU and cannot be read. - Change respectively delete protected blocks delete protected blocks verall reset.
 Protected blocks may permanently be overwritten only if these are deleted at the protect.wld before.
-By transferring an empty protect.wld from the MMC you may delete all protected blocks in the CPU.

-Usage of protected blocks

-Due to the fact that reading of a "protected" block from the CPU monitors no symbol labels it is convenient to provide the "block covers" for the end user.
+By transferring an empty protect.wld from the MMC you may delete all protected blocks in the CPU. - Usage of protected blocks Due to the fact that reading of a "protected" block from the CPU monitors no symbol labels it is convenient to provide the "block covers" for the end user.
 For this, create a project out of all protected blocks.
 Delete all networks in the blocks so that these only contain the variable definitions in the according symbolism.

-5.19 MMC-Cmd - Auto commands

-A command file at a MMC is automatically executed under the following conditions:

-- CPU is in STOP and MMC is stuck - After each PowerON

-Command file

-The command file is a text file, which consists of a command sequence to be stored as vipa\cmd.mmc in the root directory of the MMC.
-The file has to be started by CMD\START as 1. command, followed by the desired commands (no other text) and must be finished by CMD\END as last command.

-Text after the last command CMD\END e.g. comments is permissible, because this is ignored.
+5.19 MMC-Cmd - Auto commands Overview A command file at a MMC is automatically executed under the fol- lowing conditions: CPU is in STOP and MMC is stuckAfter each PowerON Command file The command file is a text file, which consists of a command sequence to be stored as vipa_cmd.mmc in the root directory of the MMC.
+The file has to be started by CMD_START as 1. command, followed by the desired commands (no other text) and must be finished by CMD_END as last command.
+Text after the last command CMD_END e.g. comments is permissible, because this is ignored.
 As soon as the command file is recognized and executed each action is stored at the MMC in the log file logfile.txt.
 In addition for each executed command a diagnostics entry may be found in the diagnostics buffer.

-Commands

-Please regard the command sequence is to be started with CMD START and ended with CMD END.
+Commands Please regard the command sequence is to be started with CMD\START and ended with CMD\END.